tudelft3d/website/education/msctopics/index.md

 - - -

-## To mesh or not to mesh: immersed boundary methods and porosity in OpenFOAM.
+## To mesh or not to mesh: immersed boundary methods and porosity in OpenFOAM

 One of the major burdens when performing computational fluid dynamic simulations (CFD) is to set up a good mesh.
 This task becomes really time consuming when geometries are complex, such as high resolution buildings.
 There are a few strategies to avoid the usage of an explicit mesh, but using immersed boundary methods or porosity definitions which in a very general description allow to construct regular meshes and represent the buildings through forces.